Aerosmith (Aerosmith): Biography of the group

 AEROSMITH's first studio album, titled "AEROSMITH" by its own name, features the band's iconic song "Dream On".

-After a while, rapper Eminem used an excerpt from this composition in his work.
-In 1988, Guns'n'Roses covered the song "Mama Kin" on their album "G N'R Lies".
+After some time, rapper Eminem used a fragment of this composition in his work.
+In 1988, the group Guns'n'Roses covered the song "Mama Kin" in their album "G N'R Lies".

-The album “Get Your Wings” brought recognition to the group: the guys were already beginning to be distinguished from the Mick Jagger group, and Steve Tyler himself, thanks to his tinned throat and snake-like frills on stage, gained fame as a vocal acrobat.
+The album "Get Your Wings" brought recognition to the group: the guys began to be distinguished from Mick Jagger's group, and Steve Tyler himself, thanks to his tin throat and snake-like antics on stage, gained fame as a vocal acrobat.

-One of the best is the album “Toys in the Attic”, which hit the top ten of the Billboard 200 and is considered today a classic of hard rock.
-The composition from this album “Sweet Emotion” was released as a separate single, took 11th place in the Billboard 200 hit parade and sold 6 million copies.
+One of the best is the album "Toys in the Attic", which made it into the top ten of the Billboard 200 and is considered a classic of hard rock today.
+The composition from this album "Sweet Emotion" was released as a separate single, took 11th place in the Billboard 200 hit parade and sold 6 million copies.

 A new round in creativity

-The composition "Done With Mirrors" (1985) showed that the group had overcome previous problems and were ready to dive into the mainstream.
-A recorded collaboration with the rappers from Run-DMC in the form of a remix of the song "Walk This Way" provided the band AEROSMITH with a return to the top of the charts and a new influx of fans.
+The composition "Done With Mirrors" (1985) showed that the group had overcome their previous problems and was ready to dive into the mainstream.
+A joint project with rappers from Run-DMC in the form of a remix of the composition "Walk This Way" provided AEROSMITH with a return to the top of the charts and a new influx of fans.

-The album "Permanent Vacation" with a cover version of the Beatles song "I'm Down" sold 5 million copies.
-According to the British edition of Classic Rock, this album is included in the "Top 100 Rock Albums of All Time".
-The same list included the 10th studio album "Pump", which sold 6 million copies.
+The album "Permanent Vacation" with a cover version of the Beatles' song "I'm Down" sold 5 million copies.
+According to the British publication Classic Rock, this album is included in the "100 best rock albums of all time".
+The 10th studio album "Pump" was also included in this list, having sold 6 million copies.

-The songs "Angel" and "Rag Doll" are a tangible competition to Bon Jovi in the performance of ballads.
-The hits “Love In An Elevator” and “Janie's Got A Gun” contain elements of pop music and orchestration.
+Songs like "Angel" and "Rag Doll" give Bon Jovi serious competition when it comes to ballads, while hits like "Love In An Elevator" and "Janie's Got A Gun" feature pop elements and orchestration.

-Thanks to the video clips “Crazy”, “Cryin'”, “Amazing”, Liv Tyler launched her career as an actress, and the album “Get A Grip” itself became 7x platinum.
-The songs were recorded by Lenny Kravitz and Desmon Child.
-The album “Just Push Play” was self-produced by Joe Parry and Steve Tyler.
+Thanks to the video clips "Crazy", "Cryin'", "Amazing" Liv Tyler began her career as a film actress, and the album "Get A Grip" itself became 7-times platinum.
+Lenny Kravitz and Desmon Child took part in the recording of the songs.
+Joe Perry and Steve Tyler produced the album "Just Push Play" themselves.

 Aerosmith today